Graph Convolutional Neural Networks Sensitivity under Probabilistic Error Model: Preliminaries

-Graph shift operator (GSO) $\bbS \in \mbR^{N \times N}$, such as adjacency matrix $\bbA$, the Laplacian $\bbL$, or their normalized versions, represents the sparsity and connectivity of a graph $\ccalG$.
-As we constrain the graph to be undirected and unweighted, the GSOs are symmetric.
-Using GSO, signals can be shifted and averaged across their neighbourhoods.
-The one time shift of graph signal is simply $\bbS \bbx$, whose value at node $v_i$ is $[\bbS\bbx]_i = \sum_{j|(v_j,v_i) \in \ccalE}s_{ij}x_j$.
-A graph convolutional filter $\bbh(\bbS)$ with $K+1$ taps is defined via polynomials of GSO and the filter weights $\bbh = \{h_k\}_{k=0}^{K}$ in the graph convolution
+\textbf{Graph Convolutional Filter.} Using GSO, graph signals undergo shifting and averaging across their neighboring nodes.
+The signal on the graph is denoted by $\bbx \in \mbR^{N}$.
+Its $i$-th entry~$[\bbx]_i = x_i$ specifies the data value at the node $v_i$.
+The one time shift of graph signal is simply $\bbS \bbx$, whose value at node~$i$ is $[\bbS\bbx]_i = \sum_{j\in\ccalN_i}s_{ij}x_j$.
+After one graph shift, the value at node $i$ is given by moving a local linear operator over its neighborhood values $\{x_j\}_{j \in \ccalN}$.
+Based on the graph shifting, a graph convolutional filter $\bbh(\bbS)$ with $K$ taps is defined via polynomials of GSO and the filter weights $\bbh = \{h_k\}_{k=0}^{K}$ in the graph convolution